LumiDevLabs/geforce-now-discord-rpc/README.md

 ### Adding optional keys

-Open `secrets.json` via **Edit Secrets** in the tray/menu-bar menu (or create it manually) and fill in only the keys you need — leave the rest as empty strings:
+Open `secrets.json` via **Edit Secrets** in the tray/menu-bar menu and fill in only the keys you need, leave the rest as empty strings:

 ```json
 {